Pedroais/ethernaut-SpaceBank/README.md

 The game acts both as a tool for those interested in learning ethereum, and as a way to catalogue historical hacks as levels.
 There can be an infinite number of levels and the game does not require to be played in any particular order.

+## SpaceBank Workshop

+The objective of the workshop if to solve the SpaceBank level, learn a bit about smart contracts and solidity and for hackaton participants to familiarize themselves with the structure of an ethernaut level

+For this workshop, we will focus on solving the SpaceBank challenge.
+You can find the challenge in contracts/contracts/levels/SpaceBank.sol.

+The formidable Space Bank is known for its stringent security systems and vast reserves of space tokens (Galactic credits).
+Outsmart two state-of-the-art alarms, steal the tokens, and then detonate the bank to claim victory.

+The SpaceBank starts with a balance of 1000 SpaceTokens.

+In this workshop, we will complete the attacker contract found in contracts/contracts/attacks/SpaceBankAttack.sol and the test file in contracts/test/levels/SpaceBank.test.js.

+Use the time to reflect on how to solve the level and start crafting the

 ## Deployed Versions

 You can find the current, official version at: [ethernaut.openzeppelin.com](https://ethernaut.openzeppelin.com)